Synchronization and phase transition of two-dimensional self-rotating clock models

 \emph{$q$-dependent phase diagrams.}--- For $q < 5$, the system exhibits only two phases: disordered and spatiotemporal pattern phases, with the latter containing spiral wave and single-droplet states in large but finite systems (see SM for details).
-In contrast, for $q > 5$, an intermediate critical synchronized phase emerges, and the pattern phase also includes a multi-droplet state, as the case of $q=5$ (Fig.~\ref{Fig:q5}(a)).
+In contrast, for $q > 5$, an intermediate critical synchronized phase emerges, and the pattern phase also includes a multi-droplet state, as the case of $q=5$ (Fig.~\ref{Fig:q5_pd}(a)).
 The dependence of phase behavior on $q$ is parallel to equilibrium clock models.
 Complete phase diagrams of the 2D self-rotating clock models for $q=3,4,6$ and $\infty$ can be found in End Matter.

 Notably, when $q$ approaches infinity with $qf$ held constant, our model naturally transitions to the Kuramoto model composed of locally-coupled identical oscillators under Gaussian white noise~\cite{sarkar_noiseinduced_2020,Self_Driven_Rotors}.
-A uniform rotating-frame transformation then maps the system onto the standard equilibrium XY model, thereby demonstrating that its phase diagram is independent of self-driven torques.
-This limit behavior is reflected in the following trend: as $q$ increases, the high-temperature BKT phase transition line gradually becomes more parallel to the $qf$-axis, while the low-temperature BKT phase transition line extends gradually to larger $J$.
+A uniform rotating-frame transformation then maps the system onto the equilibrium XY model, thereby demonstrating that its phase diagram is independent of self-driven torques.
+This limit behavior is reflected in the following trend: as $q$ increases, the high-temperature BKT-like transition line gradually becomes more parallel to the $qf$-axis, while the low-temperature BKT-like transition line extends gradually to larger $J$.
 In the $q\to \infty$ limit, the high-temperature BKT phase transition line is independent of $qf$, and the spatiotemporal pattern phase vanishes.

+\emph{Renormalization group analysis.}--- To investigate the stability of critical synchronized phase in the thermodynamic limit and elucidate the $q$-dependent phase behavior, we construct a coarse-grained field theory for the local order parameter $\psi = m e^{i\theta}$ with $0 \le m \le 1$ (see SM for details).
+Deep in the synchronized phase, the amplitude $m$ quickly relaxes to its steady-state value $m_0$ (determined by the Ginzburg-Landau free energy), and the phase dynamics reduces to

+where $\nu$, $f_d$ and $u\sim m_0^{q-2}$ are phenomenological coefficients and $\xi$ is the white noise with strength $D$.
+A dynamic renormalization group (RG) analysis treats the clock potential term $- u \sin(q\theta)$ perturbatively (see SM for details).
+At first order, thermal fluctuations coarse-grain the discrete clock potential.
+For $q \ge 5$ and $\frac{2}{\pi} < \frac{\nu}{D} < \frac{q^2}{8\pi}$, this makes $u$ irrelevant under RG, leading to an emergent U(1) symmetry and 2D Edwards-Wilkinson (EW)-type quasi-long-range order—the critical synchronized phase.
+However, at second order, the combination of clock potential and self-rotation generates a KPZ nonlinearity $\frac{\lambda}{2} (\nabla \theta)^2$.
+While its coefficient saturates at a small value $\lambda_\infty\sim \omega_0u^2$ for macroscopic systems, this KPZ term dictates that true quasi-long-range order must be destroyed as $L \to \infty$~\cite{grinstein_temporally_1993,daviet_kardar-parisi-zhang_2025,fruchart_nonreciprocal_2026}.
+The crossover scale from EW to KPZ universality, whose general formulation follows Ref.~\cite{nattermann_kinetic_1992}, grows double-exponentially with $q$: